We value your privacy. We may collect personal information from you for business, marketing, and commercial purposes.

-This condominium unitowners insurance coverage protects personal property in your home like clothes or furniture.
-It can also provide protection for your personal property with you while away from home.
+Protects personal property in your home like clothes or furniture.
+It can also help provide protection for your personal property with you while away from home.

-Should a fire, explosion, tornado or other insured loss severely damage your unit, you could need a substitute place to stay.
-Loss of Use coverage will cover the necessary increase in cost to maintain living conditions during the period of repair.
+If a fire, explosion, tornado or other insured loss severely damage your unit, you could need a substitute place to stay.
+Loss of Use covers the necessary increase in cost to maintain living conditions during the period of repair.
 The amount of coverage may be limited to a dollar value or your actual costs for up to a specified time.
-You should review your limit with your agent.
+Review your limit with your agent.